makersacademy/takeaway-challenge/README.md

 The main addition I would like to make is the ability to choose from different restaurant menus.
 I believe I may be able to complete this now, though much of my tests will have to change or be greatly added to.
 I will leave this for a later date.
 Another possible, and more challenging addition, would be to allow ordering via sms as opposed to only receiving sms confirmations.
 This may take quite a bit more work.

 Currently I have 98.84% test coverage.
 I replaced the sending of sms confirmations in rspec with a puts statement, though when actually run it will send the message.
 I am not sure how to test for the sending of an sms, so that is where the missing coverage lies.
 I have 12 offenses with rubocop, all of which have to do with either lines being too long, methods being too long, or a class being too long.
 Though I would like to reduce these offenses, I believe the way my methods currently function add to usability (such as allowing either a single item name or an array of item names to be passed when adding or removing from cart).
-I could separate these methods, but I'd cull the amount of method names the user has to work with as opposed to shortening my methods.
+I could separate these methods, but I'd rather cull the amount of method names the user has to work with as opposed to shortening my methods.

 ## Feature testing
 There is a file in the spec folder called 'features_spec.rb' which has the purpose of testing all four user stories.
 This does not include tests for any extra features I included outside the range of the user stories.
 For more detailed testing, try it yourself!
 Instructions are below.